hrwatts/ornstein-uhlenbeck-cpp-tutorial/README.md

 where:

-- `theta` controls the speed of mean reversion.
-- `mu` is the long-run mean level.
-- `sigma` is the volatility.
-- `W_t` is standard Brownian motion.

 The code uses Euler-Maruyama discretization to generate multiple paths and plot them on a shared figure.

 ## Prerequisites

-- A C++20 compiler
-- CMake 3.20 or newer
-- Python 3 with development headers
-- NumPy
-- Matplotlib

 `matplotlib-cpp` embeds Python, so Python, NumPy, and Matplotlib must be available at build and run time.